 Transfer the zucchini to the basket of your air fryer.
 Toss it around a bit to get it into a single layer, or as much of a single layer as you can.

-Slide the basket into the fryer.
+Slide the basket with the prepped zucchini into the fryer which you pre-heated to 400F.
+If you didn’t preheat it, it’s not going to matter much.
 Cook for 5 minutes.
 No need to toss them or anything during this time.
 Let them be!

 After 5 minutes give them a peek.
 They will likely need a bit more time.
 Toss the basket a bit and cook them for another 2-3 minutes, until they look like this:

 Transfer the zucchini from the basket of the air fryer to a serving plate.
 Eat!Print

 - 2 small-to-medium zucchini

 - 2 tsp. olive oil

 - 1/4 tsp. salt